 My name’s David Flack.
 I’ve been providing counseling to teens and young adults for over two decades.
 A member of Mindful Therapy Group, I have offices in Tukwila, Washington and Tacoma, Washington.

 A Licensed Mental Health Counselor and Substance Use Disorders Professional, I hold additional credentials as a Child Mental Health Specialist, Sexual Minority Mental Health Specialist, and Approved Clinical Supervisor.
 I also have advanced training and significant experience treating trauma, depression in adolescent males, substance use disorders, oppositional behavior, and LGBTQ+ topics.

-Prior to entering private practice, I spent about fifteen years working at various agencies in the Seattle area — as a clinical supervisor, mental health therapist, substance abuse counselor, and experiential educator.
+I’ve been in private practice since 2017.
+Prior to that, I spent fifteen years providing counseling services at community mental health agencies and in other settings — as a mental health therapist, substance abuse counselor, and clinical supervisor.

 LICENSES & OTHER CREDENTIALS

 - Licensed Mental Health Counselor (#LH60548722), State of Washington

 - Substance Use Disorders Professional (#CP00006223), State of Washington